 - (b) prepare such studies and reports as the Minister may request; ...

 The NEB is actively engaged in collecting information around pipeline technologies and acts as a convenor of expert fora.
 For example, NEB staff assist in the organization of, and participation in, discussions around pipeline technologies and regulatory best practices at a number of conferences, to further our position as a world class regulator.
-Examples of fora convened by the NEB are the NEB’s 2013 Pipeline Safety Forum, and upcoming 2015 Safety Forum.
-The goals of this year’s forum will be an open exchange of information on technical pipeline issues; increasing understanding of stakeholder concerns; and identifying opportunities that both industry and regulators can take to improve safety outcomes to better protect people, property and the environment.
+Examples of fora convened by the NEB are the NEB’s 2013 Pipeline Safety Forum and 2015 Safety Forum.

 Original signed by